Étienne Mourrut

 Étienne Mourrut (4 December 1939 - 19 October 2014) was a French politician.

 A member of the RPR and the UMP, he was deputy of the 2nd District of the Gard between 2002 and 2012 and Mayor of Le Grau-du-Roi between 1983 and 2014.
+From 2002 to 2012 he was also a Member of the National Assembly.

 Biography

 Family

 On his father's side, he comes from a family of Graulen fishermen.
 Her mother, descended from Italian immigrants, was born in 1909 and died in 2005 and was a bazaar merchant.
 Of his seven or eight siblings, two died for France during the Great War.

 His parents were "very Catholic", and would later be reticent of their son's engagement in the political system.

 He had a sister, named Émélie.

 He was married to Michele - who he encountered during his military service in St. Raphael, see below - in 1962 and was father of two sons, Jean-Michel and Patrice born respectively in 1963 and 1967 and both traders His stepdaughter was Pascale Mourrut, who was a candidate for the regional elections 2010 in Languedoc-Roussillon and municipal elections of 2014 Grau-du-Roi and his parliamentary assistant until 2012.
 It became in 2014, shortly before his death, parliamentary collaborator Vivette Lopez.

 Finally, he had four grandchildren: Amelia, Nicolas, Marie and Leo-Paul and was also the cousin of Leopold Rosso.

 He lived in the city center of Le Grau-du-Roi, on the left bank of the channel.